ThisIsPamela/.github/profile/README.md

 # Pamela

-Pamela is the home for our product code, services, and internal tooling.
+Pamela is the home for our product code, services, and tooling.

-Get your enterprise key through our awesome webapp.
-Fight on.
+Get your enterprise key through https://developer.thisispamela.com.

 Test it at https://github.com/ThisIsPamela/demo